gostdlib/ops/retry/exponential/README.md

 in order to gradually find an acceptable rate.
 The retries exponentially increase and stop increasing when a certain threshold is met.

-This is a rewrite of an existing package ![github.com/cenkalti/backoff].
-The orignal package works as intended.
-But I found was more difficult to understand and with the inclusions of genercis in the latest version, now has a lot of unnecessary function calls and return values to do similar things.
+This is a rewrite of an existing [package][cenkalti].
+The orignal package works as intended, but I found that with the inclusions of genercis in the latest version, it now has a lot of unnecessary function calls and return values that do similar things.
+This package is a rewrite of that package with the intention of being more efficient and easier to use.
+I also used this opportunity to add some features that I found useful.

 Like that package, this package has its heritage from [Google's HTTP Client Library for Java][google-http-java-client].